 First INNOTAL Collaboration Workshop in La Trinidad, Benguet, Philippines s March 19-21, 2018

 The first INNOTAL project meeting was hosted by Benguet State University, Philippines, and was attended by over 40 representatives from the 15 partner organizations.
 The partners discussed the planned project activities and deliverables, the work program and the schedule.
 Rules and procedures for project management were clarified.
-During the meeting, a collaboration workshop focused on the main trends and challenges in higher education in the partner countries, on policies and support structures for innovation, entrepreneurship and graduates’ employability, and on good practices of promoting graduates’ employability and strengthening entrepreneurship and innovation capacity.
+During the meeting, a collaboration workshop focused on the main trends and challenges in higher education in the partner countries, policies and support structures for innovation, entrepreneurship and graduates’ employability, and good practices of promoting graduates’ employability and strengthening entrepreneurship and innovation capacity.
 Focus groups worked together to review the current capacity of the Asian partner universities in the areas relevant to the project.

 Second INNOTAL Collaboration Workshop in Pokhara, Nepal October 29-31, 2018

 The second INNOTAL meeting was hosted by Pokhara University, Nepal.
-On the first day of the workshop EU partners presented their experience in strengthening links with business and mainstreaming entrepreneurship and innovation training across various fields of study.
-Good European practices for introducing open innovation and stakeholder co-creation in innovation in the higher education sector, and good European practices for promoting talent development and graduates’ employability were presented and discussed.
+On the first day of the workshop, EU partners presented their experience in strengthening links with business and mainstreaming entrepreneurship and innovation training across various fields of study.
+Good European practices for introducing open innovation and stakeholder co-creation in innovation in the higher education sector and good European practices for promoting talent development and graduates’ employability were presented and discussed.
 During the second workshop day, the following activities were organized: discussion of ways of involving students in research and innovation activities; brainstorming sessions on viable designs and activities of Talent Co-creation Labs; development of draft frameworks for embedding employability in university operations through mainstreaming entrepreneurship education and innovation training across disciplines.
-On the closing day of the workshop, the partnership discussed next steps in the project.
+On the closing day of the workshop, the partnership discussed the next steps in the project.